DFHack/dfhack/docs/builtins/keybinding.rst

 where the ``KEY`` part can be any recognized key and :kbd:`[`:kbd:`]` denote optional parts.

+DFHack commands can advertise the contexts in which they can be usefully run.
+For example, a command that acts on a selected unit can tell `keybinding` that it is not "applicable" in the current context if a unit is not actively selected.

 When multiple commands are bound to the same key combination, DFHack selects the first applicable one.
 Later ``add`` commands, and earlier entries within one ``add`` command have priority.
 Commands that are not specifically intended for